apache/singa/doc/en/docs/installation.md

     * `USE_MODULES=ON`, used if protobuf and blas are not installed a prior
     * `USE_CUDA=ON`, used if CUDA and cuDNN is available
     * `USE_PYTHON=ON`, used for compiling PySINGA
-    * `USE_OPENCL=ON`, used for compiling with OpenCL support
     * `USE_PYTHON3=ON`, used for compiling with Python 3 support.
 (The default is Python 2)
+    * `USE_OPENCL=ON`, used for compiling with OpenCL support
     * `PACKAGE=ON`, used for building the Debian package
+    * `ENABLE_TEST`, used for compiling unit test cases

-3. compile the code, e.g., `make`
+3. compile the code, `make`
 4. goto python folder
-5. run `pip install .`
+5. run `pip install .` or `pip install -e .` The second command creates symlinks instead of copying files into python site-package folder.
-6. [optional] run `python setup.py bdist_wheel` to generate the wheel file

-Step 4 and 5 are to install PySINGA.
+Execute step 4 and 5 are to install PySINGA when USE_PYTHON=ON.
-Details on the installation of dependent libraries and the instructions for each OS are given in the following sections.

-### Linux and Mac OS

-Most of the dependent libraries could be installed from source or via package mangers like apt-get, yum, and homebrew.
-Please refer to FAQ for problems caused by the path setting of the dependent libraries.

-The following instructions are tested on Ubuntu 14.04  and 16.04for installing dependent libraries.

-    # required libraries
-    $ sudo apt-get install libprotobuf-dev libopenblas-dev protobuf-compiler

-    # optional libraries.
-    $ sudo apt-get install python2.7-dev python-pip python-numpy
-    # for Python 3
-    $ sudo apt-get install python3-dev python3-numpy, python3-pip
-    $ sudo apt-get install libopencv-dev libgoogle-glog-dev liblmdb-dev

-The following instructions are tested on Mac OS X Yosemite (10.11 and 10.12) for installing dependent libraries.
-Instructions for installing on macOS 10.13 (High Sierra) can be found [here](install_macos1013.html).

-    # required libraries
-    $ brew tap homebrew/science
-    $ brew install openblas
-    $ brew install protobuf260

-    # optional libraries
-    $ brew tap homebrew/python
-    $ brew install python
-    $ brew install opencv
-    $ brew install -vd glog lmdb

-By default, openblas is installed into /usr/local/opt/openblas.
-To let the compiler (and cmake) know the openblas path,

-    $ export CMAKE_INCLUDE_PATH=/usr/local/opt/openblas/include:$CMAKE_INCLUDE_PATH
-    $ export CMAKE_LIBRARY_PATH=/usr/local/opt/openblas/lib:$CMAKE_LIBRARY_PATH

-To let the runtime know the openblas path,
+After compiling SINGA with ENABLE_TEST=ON, you can run the unit tests by

-    $ export LD_LIBRARY_PATH=/usr/local/opt/openblas/library:$LD_LIBRARY_PATH
+    $ ./bin/test_singa

-#### Compile with USE_MODULES=ON
+You can see all the testing cases with testing results.
+If SINGA passes all tests, then you have successfully installed SINGA.

+### Compile SINGA on Windows

+Instructions for building on Windows with Python support can be found [here](install_win.html).

+### More details about the compilation options

+### USE_MODULES

 If protobuf and openblas are not installed, you can compile SINGA together with them